pritam1813/shrinky/README.md

 ## Demo

-You can try out Shrinky online at [this link].
+You can try out Shrinky online at [this link](https://shrinky-398005.web.app).

 ## Installation